tmr4/T41_Views/README.md

 ## Building the app

  I'm still determining the best way to make the app available.
-You can build it using the community edition of {}
- I'm still determining the best way to make the app available.
-In the meantime you can build it yourself using the community edition of [Visual Studio 2022 with C#](https://learn.microsoft.com/en-us/windows/apps/get-started/start-here?tabs=vs-2022-17-10).
+In the meantime, you can build it yourself using the community edition of [Visual Studio 2022 with C#](https://learn.microsoft.com/en-us/windows/apps/get-started/start-here?tabs=vs-2022-17-10).
 Start a new project with the C# project template and copy this repository's files into the Views folder.
 You'll likely need to load some packages (System.IO.Ports and Microsoft.Graphics.Win2D for example).
 I'll update this after I do a clean install to test this approach.
 Ultimately I'd like to make the packaged app available, but I need to do some research and testing for that.